-OVERLAND PARK, Kan.
+OVERLAND PARK, Kan.,

 Nov.
-9, 2011
+9, 2011 /PRNewswire/ --

 Mesa Public Schools in

-, has launched
+Mesa, Ariz., has launched

-'s first fleet of propane autogas-powered school buses through a partnership with Ferrellgas Partners, L.P.
+Arizona's first fleet of propane autogas-powered school buses through a partnership with Ferrellgas Partners, L.P.
 (NYSE:FGP), one of the nation's largest distributors of propane.
 Last week school officials took delivery of four buses that are powered by this clean-burning, domestic fuel.
 An additional 23 propane autogas-powered buses have been ordered.

 "Transitioning our fleet to propane makes sense fiscally and environmentally, because propane autogas vehicles cost less to operate and produce fewer carbon and greenhouse gas emissions," said

 Ron Latko, transportation director for

 Mesa Public Schools.
 "Current economic conditions prompted us to look at our fuel options and, with a savings of approximately

-per gallon, it was hard to ignore propane autogas.
+$2 per gallon, it was hard to ignore propane autogas.
 We're excited to introduce these new vehicles."

 Increasingly, school districts across the country are turning to propane autogas as a means of running a more efficient bus system.
 Districts are reporting fuel cost savings of 40 percent or more compared to traditional fuels, as well as extended vehicle service life.

 Mesa Public Schools' bus fleet covers an average of 6.2 million miles per year, a fuel cost savings of

-per gallon makes a significant impact on the district's bottom line," said
+$2 per gallon makes a significant impact on the district's bottom line," said